 In the following steps, a file from Course Files is linked to a content item created in a content area.
 Wherever attaching files is available, click Browse Course to select a file when creating content.
 Some course tools do not allow linking to files in Course Files, such as when creating individual wiki pages.

-If your school licenses content management, you will browse for files in the Content Collection and use the Browse Content Collection function.
+If your institution licenses content management, you will browse for files in the Content Collection and use the Browse Content Collection function.

 Attaching a file using the content editor offers control over where the file's link appears in relationship to other text.
 Also, you can select the Open in a new window option and provide Alt Text.
 For example, if you attach an image, you may want the image to open in a new window so users can view it alongside other course content.
 Alternative text appears when a user moves the mouse pointer over the link and it is read by a screen readers.
 These selections are not available in the Attachments section of the Create Item page.